wrightdw/COG-UK-ME/README.md

 Create a subdirectory named C0G-UK if not already created

 #### Running the pipeline
-The pipeline is run via the shell script run_mutations.sh which may be automated using crontab.
+The pipeline is run via the shell script run_mutations.sh which is automated via crontab, with output to log file run_mutations.log
-Log file run_mutations.log
+When the pipeline has completed, the generated files are in a tarball named according to the date of the dataset YYYY-DD-MM.tar.gz
-When the pipeline has completed, the output is in subdirectory COG-UK Automatically generated output may be downloaded from directory /cephfs/covid/bham/climb-covid19-wrightd/COG-UK-Dashboard/COG-UK
+Automatically generated output may be downloaded from directory /cephfs/covid/bham/climb-covid19-wrightd/COG-UK-Dashboard/COG-UK
-Tranfer the file vui_voc.rds and the sdirectory named according to the date of the dataset e.g. 2021-06-22 to your local computer.
+Tranfer the tarball to your local computer in the same directory as the Shiny app R files and unpack.

 ### Local
 Edit global.R